cvat-ai/cvat/site/content/en/docs/manual/basics/attach-cloud-storage.md

 ![](/images/google_cloud_storage_tutorial4.jpg)

-Now you can attach Google Cloud bucket to CVAT.
+Now you can attach the Google Cloud Storage bucket to CVAT.

-### Attach Google Cloud storage
+### Attach Google Cloud Storage

 To attach storage, do the following: